JanWood2013/JanEngineering/README.md

 and here I share you what I am doing for it!
 🔗GitHub: https://github.com/JanWood2013

+**New Repository and project!**
+//19.06.2026, 12:56am//
+In this Repository I am goiung to explain F1 technology.
+The first content is already online, so dint lose time:
+Read it and learn about **power steering**!

 **ℹ️Content deleted**
 //14.06.2026, 6:06pm//
 Sadly (and I don't know why) a few parts this block were deleted (from the monaco race until now).